TBD54566975/developer.tbd.website/blog/2022-12-20-currency-of-freedom.md

 Unfortunately, powerful stories such as these are not widely shared.
 TBD is committed to making the decentralized financial world accessible to everyone!

-Listen to [more stories from human rights activists](https://currency-of-freedom.xyz/Currency-of-Freedom/en) across the globe!
+Listen to [more stories from human rights activists](https://currency-of-freedom.xyz/Currency-of-Freedom/en) across the globe.